microsoft/vscode-chrome-debug/README.md

 ## Troubleshooting

+### My breakpoints aren't hit.
+What's wrong?

+If your breakpoints aren't hit, it's most likely a sourcemapping issue or because you are having breakpoints in immierdiately executed code.
+If you for example have a breakpoint in a `render function` that runs on page load, sometimes our debugger might not be attached to Chrome before the code has been executed.
+This means that you will have to refresh the page in Chrome after we have attached from VS Code to hit your breakpoint.
+We are working in simplifig this in with "break-on-load" breakpoints in https://github.com/Microsoft/vscode-chrome-debug/issues/445, which will make this timing issue transparent.

+If you have a sourcemapping issue, please see https://github.com/Microsoft/vscode-chrome-debug#sourcemaps

 ### Cannot connect to the target: connect ECONNREFUSED 127.0.0.1:9222
 This message means that the extension can't attach to Chrome, because Chrome wasn't launched in debug mode.
 Here are some things to try:
 * If using an `attach` type config, ensure that you launched Chrome using `--remote-debugging-port=9222`.
 And if there was already a running instance, see the above.